 Age of Wonders 3

 The world is filled with NPC dangers, as well as other empires, but there are also quest-like nodes you can interact with as well, such as dungeons or abandoned mines.
 Maps could also spawn a subterranean level that can only be accessed by specifically placed tunnels.
 Some of AoW3’s races (like dwarves) prefer being underground.
-What I always found cool was that, in addition to building the usual cities, you could also build smaller ‘forts’ and outposts to hold key positions without needing to found an entire city, similar to what Humankind as done recently.
+What I always found cool was that, in addition to building the usual cities, you could also build smaller ‘forts’ and outposts to hold key positions without needing to found an entire city, similar to Humankind.

 The Battle for Polytopia